Cumbrian MPs

 In 1974, under the Local Government Act 1972, the administrative counties of Cumberland and Westmorland were abolished, and were combined with parts of Lancashire and Yorkshire to form the non-metropolitan county of Cumbria.

-The administrative and ceremonial county of Cumbria were then divided into six local government districts.
-There are no unitary authorities in Cumbria.
+The ceremonial county of Cumbria is divided into two unitary authorities: Cumberland, and Westmoreland and Furness.

 The first section lists Members of parliament for the old counties of Cumberland and Westmorland, and the second section for the county of Cumbria.

 Cumberland and Westmorland

 Cockermouth

 The Cockermouth constituency was abolished in 1918, when it became part of the Workington Constituency.